NVIDIA/cub/CONTRIBUTING.md

 ## Trunk Based Development

 CUB uses [trunk based development](https://trunkbaseddevelopment.com).
-There is a single long-lived branch called `master`.
+There is a single long-lived branch called `main`.
 Engineers may create branches for feature development.
-Such branches always merge into `master`.
+Such branches always merge into `main`.
 There are no release branches.
-Releases are produced by taking a snapshot of `master` ("snapping").
-After a release has been snapped from `master`, it will never be changed.
+Releases are produced by taking a snapshot of `main` ("snapping").
+After a release has been snapped from `main`, it will never be changed.

 ## Repositories

 As CUB is developed both on GitHub and internally at NVIDIA, there are three main places where code lives:

-   * The Source of Truth, the [public CUB repository](https://github.com/thrust/cub), referred to as `github` later in this document.
+   * The Source of Truth, the [public CUB repository](https://github.com/NVIDIA/cub), referred to as `github` later in this document.
    * An internal GitLab repository, referred to as `gitlab` later in this document.
    * An internal Perforce repository, referred to as `perforce` later in this document.